isomerpages/nlb-eyeonasia/_india-share-employers/03-hubs-group.md

 ---
 layout: leftnav-page-content
-title: The Hub’s Group: Top tips from a Singapore company flourishing in India
+title: The Hub’s Group - Top tips from a Singapore company flourishing in India
 permalink: /india/share/what-employers-say/hubs-group/
-breadcrumb: The Hub’s Group: Top tips from a Singapore company flourishing in India
+breadcrumb: The Hub’s Group - Top tips from a Singapore company flourishing in India
 collection_name: india-share-employers
 ---